310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Yuzuru %}
 *Ibara,* doing something out of good will…?
 No, that’s simply impossible.

-Takamine-sama, I believe it would be best that you don’t use that stool.
+Takamine-sama, I believe it would be best that you don’t use that footstool.
 We’re talking about <em>that</em> man; who knows what sort of trap he planted on it.
 {% endbubble %}

 {% bubble Midori %}
 Ehh…!?
-Huh, but there wasn’t anything weird at all on the stool…?
+Huh, but there wasn’t anything weird at all on the footstool…?
 {% endbubble %}

 {% bubble Tori %}